coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/enhanced-media-library/readme.txt

 * Taxonomy queries (filtering) improved for List mode of the media library
 * Count number added to filters for List and Grid modes
 * Media Taxonomy tab: various CSS and JS improvements, minor bugs fixed
+* Media taxonomy 'year' is now being renamed to 'media_year' automatically on creation to avoid issues with WP queries
 * Performance: enhanced media library loading time reduced for about 40%
-* Media taxonomy 'years' is now being renamed to 'media_years' automatically on creation to avoid issues with WP queries

 &nbsp;